 Hall of Mirrors facts: the Hall of Mirrors is the largest and most beautiful room of Versailles Palace.
 It is probably too the most famous room in the world and is therefore very crowded.
 To best appreciate its architecture, mirrors and paintings, visit it off season and off week-ends.
 Happy fews attend spectacular concerts in Hall of Mirrors.
 Palace of Versailles facts.

-The Hall of Mirrors is the largest and most famous room of Versailles Palace, the palace commissioned by Sun King, the most powerful monarch of his time in Europe.
+The Hall of Mirrors is the largest room of Versailles Palace, the palace commissioned by Sun King, the most powerful monarch of his time in Europe.
+It is also the most famous.
 Overlooking Versailles Gardens, the 17th century Hall of Mirrors owes its name to the seventeen mirror arches facing seventeen windows overlooking the Park.
 Each arch contains twenty-one mirrors for a total of 357 mirrors.
 The Hall of Mirrors' dimensions are 73m × 10.5m × 12.3m .
 It has beautifully painted walls and ceiling.

 In the 17th century, mirrors were among the most expensive items to possess.
 The Venetian Republic held the monopoly on their manufacture.
 Jean-Baptiste Colbert, the minister of Sun King, enticed several workers from Venice to make mirrors at the Manufacture Royale de Glaces de miroirs, nowadays the Saint Gobain multinational company.